Rekhii/Rekhii/README.md

 - **Fine-Tuning and Custom LLMs** - Weekend experiments with **BERT**, **GPT-style**, and **LoRA-based** models to explore transfer learning and optimization.

-- **Self-Improving Projects** - Tracking experiments, comparing results, and refining pipelines to build more consistent, reproducible, and scalable AI workflows.
+- **Self-Rewriting  AI** - Tracking experiments, comparing results, and refining pipelines to build more consistent, reproducible, and scalable AI workflows.

 ---